djalberts37/Cpp-and-Rust/README.md

 This section outlines how to run the different built targets.

-### CPP-CBindgen-Rust
+### CPP-Rust

+#### CBindgen

-Change directory to `/home/developer/development/build_cpp-and-rust/cpp-cbindgen-rust/` and execute the following statement to run application developed in Cpp which uses Rust library.
+Change directory to `/home/developer/development/build_cpp-and-rust/cpp-rust/cbindgen/` and execute the following statement to run application developed in Cpp which uses Rust library.

 ```
-./RustAndCpp
+./cpp-cbindgen-rust
 ```

+(Side note: For more information about generating Rust interfacing to Cpp, take a look at [CBindgen](https://github.com/mozilla/cbindgen/blob/master/docs.md) crate.)

 ### Protobuf